udohjeremiah/REPLference.jl/README.md

 (PR) for it.

-Also, if you have a new topic entirely that is not in the comment section marked as `# = TODO ... = #`, but you would like to add it, please create a new file for it and follow the format used in the package: `man` should return the docstring of `fun` (which is the text you will be creating as a manual for the object), and `fun` will print the methods that can be called on the object if any exist.
+Also, if you have a new topic entirely that is not in the comment section marked as `# = TO DO ... = #`, but you would like to add it, please create a new file for it and follow the format used in the package: `man` should return the docstring of `fun` (which is the text you will be creating as a manual for the object), and `fun` will print the methods that can be called on the object if any exist.

 ## Citing
 If you use this for your work, please cite us.